-The system of education of any country is the reflection of their society, culture, and tradition along with ideology.
+Cognitive development and education both are essential parts of each other.
+Education tradition along with ideology.
 The education system of Pakistan has a huge variation in terms of curriculum, medium of instruction, resources and plans of implementation.
-The tiers of education in Pakistan are divided into pre-primary primary, middle, high, Secondary School Certificate or SSC, intermediate or Higher Secondary (School) Certificate or HSC); and university programs leading to graduate and advanced degrees (Peter, 1994).
+The tiers of education in Pakistan are divided into pre-primary primary, middle, high, Secondary School university programs leading to graduate and advanced degrees (Peter, 1994).
 The pre-school education or early childhood education in Pakistan is commonly run by private sector comparatively with better facilities.
-Early years schooling is more common in big cities while majority of the remote areas of the country have not an established system of early childhood education is not uniform in
+Early years schooling is more common in big cities while majority of the remote areas of the country have not an established system of early childhood education yet (Shakil, 2002).
+The curriculum of school level of education is not uniform in